ReticulatedSpline/aulos/README.md

 - [ ] Support for .m3u playlists

-- [ ] Browse local library by artist, album, genre, year, and .m3u playlists
+- [ ] Browse library by artist, album, genre, year, and .m3u playlists

 - [ ] Queue functionality

+- [ ] Compatibility with the AdaFruit PiTFT touch display and/or hardware buttons

+- [ ] Battery integration & runtime testing

 ### v2: Metadata handling

+- [ ] CRUD operations for ID3 tags

+- [ ] CRUD operations for .m3u playlists

-- [ ] Log ID3 and .m3u CRUD operations to support syncing to library copy.
+- [ ] Tracking of ID3 and .m3u CRUD operations to support syncing to library copy

-- [ ] View all ID3 tags and other song metadata

-- [ ] Ability to edit ID3 tags

-- [ ] Ability to edit .m3u playlists

-- [ ] Compatibility with the AdaFruit PiTFT touch display or hardware buttons

 ### v3: Extras

 - [ ] Display album art

-- [ ] Battery integration

 - [ ] Sync songs via WiFi and/or Bluetooth (with other openDAPs?)